Va1ord/Code-Marathon-5-days/README.md

 The fourth project is already on CodePen, but the day is not over yet =>

   Fifth day - Aim Traning.
+It's actually the Fourth day.
 No you didn't oversleep the day.
-I made the decision to shorten the marathon and the fifth project is already on my CodePen
+I made the decision to shorten the marathon and the fifth project is already on my CodePen.
+You can offer a CS2 player to test aim training.

+When someone views my projects, I'll post a few additional features